aloetesting/aloe_webdriver/docs/writing-steps.rst

 .. code-block:: gherkin

     Given I have logged into the system
-    And I should see "Welcome"
+    Then I should see "Welcome"

 Use :meth:`step.behave_as` to call the imperative steps from your own step abstracts the mechanics of your website into something more descriptive.
 This